Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Conclusion

+Fifth, we provided a physical explanation for the hierarchical gap behavior through two complementary concepts: \textbf{Energy Density Localization} and \textbf{Nodal Structure Vulnerability}.
+The GS has its energy density concentrated near the horizon, making it robust against geometric deformations.
+ES1 and ES2 have wavefunctions extending to larger radii, making them progressively more sensitive to geometric changes as $P$ varies.
+The Born-Infeld screening effect further modulates this sensitivity by modifying the effective electromagnetic interactions.
+This explains the non-trivial gapless behavior observed in our calculations and establishes the genuine physical nature of these phases (not numerical artifacts).

-Fourth, we analyzed the order of phase transitions through free energy calculations.
-The results show that at $P > P_c$, all states undergo second-order phase transitions.
-However, at $P \leq P_c$, the first excited state becomes a first-order phase transition, as evidenced by the characteristic ``swallow-tail'' structure in the free energy.
-At a first-order transition point, the grand potential is continuous (ensuring phase coexistence), while the condensate jumps discontinuously from zero to a finite value.
+Sixth, we analyzed the order of phase transitions through free energy calculations.
+At $P > P_c$, all states undergo second-order transitions.
+At $P \leq P_c$, ES1 becomes a first-order phase transition, evidenced by the swallow-tail structure in the free energy.

-Finally, we computed the electrical conductivity $\sigma(\omega)$ to confirm the superconducting properties of the states.
-The results are fully consistent with the phase structure analysis: superconducting states have energy gaps, while the gapless superconductor states do not exhibit hard gaps in their excitation spectra.

-Several interesting points warrant further discussion.
-First, it should be noted that in previous works \cite{Nishioka:2009in,Franco:2010dm,Basu:2019qos,Hafshejani:2018qex}, various mechanisms were employed to change the order of holographic phase transitions, such as nonlinear scalar interactions or Hawking-Page phase transitions.
-However, those works did not study excited states.
-In the present work, we demonstrate that the small-to-large black hole phase transition in the bulk naturally provides a mechanism for changing both the order of phase transitions and the superconducting properties of excited states on the boundary.

-Second, we also note that our results provide deeper insight into the bulk-boundary connection in the AdS/CFT correspondence.
-Specifically, the variation of pressure (equivalent to the cosmological constant) in the bulk leads to fundamental changes in the properties of phase transitions on the boundary.
-This may have important applications in understanding critical phenomena in condensed matter systems \cite{Zaanen:2015oqs,Ammon:2015wza}.

-Third, the identification of the second excited state as a ``gapless superconductor'' rather than a normal state provides a more precise characterization of its physical properties.
-This distinction is important for the condensed matter physics community, where the term ``normal state'' typically refers to the uncondensed phase with vanishing scalar field.
-Our gapless superconductor has a non-zero condensate but lacks a hard energy gap, representing a novel phase of matter that emerges in holographic superconductors.
-Furthermore, at $P < P_c$, both excited states ES1 and ES2 exhibit this gapless behavior despite undergoing phase transitions, highlighting the rich physics arising from the interplay between black hole phase transitions and holographic superconductivity.

-Finally, we suggest that fundamental changes may also occur on the boundary when the scalar field in the bulk is replaced by other matter fields, such as fermion fields or gauge fields.
-This is an interesting direction for future research.
+Seventh, we computed the electrical conductivity $\sigma(\omega)$ to confirm superconducting properties.
+Gapped states exhibit $\mathrm{Re}\sigma(\omega) = 0$ for $\omega < \omega_g$ (hard energy gaps), while gapless states have $\mathrm{Re}\sigma(\omega) \neq 0$ as $\omega \to 0$.
+The multi-peak structure in the conductivity of excited states resembles the optical spectra of real multi-band superconductors, establishing a connection between holographic models and experimental observations.